Media Training – Get Ready for Prime Time!

 “How can I make sure that I present my company in the best light?”

 Winger Marketing’s President, Karolyn Raphael, recently held a Media Coaching and Training Workshop for the Women’s Business Development Center (WBDC) of Chicago.
-The training covered tools and tactics for a media spokesperson.
-Interview preparation tips are a popular topic, such as how to manage face-to-face interviews and phone interviews.
+The training covered tools and tactics for individuals who are tasked with the job of being their company’s media spokesperson.
+Preparing for interviews with reporters, such as how to manage face-to-face interviews and phone interviews were some of the topics covered in the media training presentation.
 The sold-out workshop was part of the WBDC’s executive series.
 Although those in attendance work in a variety of industries, they all shared one common goal- the desire to learn how to effectively represent their businesses both in planned and unplanned media interviews.

 In the initial interview, Karolyn portrayed an overly kind and warm reporter.
 This established a feeling of comfort with the volunteer, who felt able to speak freely about the good news associated with his business.
 Immediately after, Karolyn shifted gears to test the volunteer’s interview skills in a hostile situation.
 She presumed the role of a heavy-hitting reporter whose sole objective was to make the volunteer feel the heat.
 At the end of each segment, attendees were able to give feedback on what they felt went well, and what needed improvement.